NREL/SOEP-QSS/README.md

 * Holds the iterator of its entry in the event queue to save one _O_( log N ) lookup.
 * Supports mix of different QSS method variables in the same model.
 * Input, zero-crossing, and other non-continuous-state variable classes fit under the Variable hierarchy so that they can be processed along with QSS continuous-state variables.
-* Variables use the FMI 2.0 API to get derivatives.
+* Variables use the FMI 2.0 API to get derivatives and numerical differentiation to get higher derivatives that are not available _via_ the FMI API.

 ### Time Steps